Clean up your campaigns with a digital marketing audit

 Speaking of looking at the backend of your website, remember that your site also needs a regular update too.
 Auditing your website is a great way to make sure that your digital marketing efforts don’t suffer because they’re leading people back to an outdated online environment.

 A website that hasn’t been regularly checked and updated can lead to bad user experiences and problems with your SEO ranking.
+In extreme cases, rebuilding your website from scratch is the best option.
 Look at:

 Auditing your email campaigns